-The Complainant and Respondent are permitted and encouraged to provide any inculpatory and exculpatory evidence related to the allegations of the Formal Complaint, as well as any witnesses that may have relevant information concerning those allegations.
+The Complainant and Respondent are permitted and encouraged to provide any inculpatory and exculpatory evidence related to the allegations of the Complaint, as well as any witnesses that may have relevant information concerning those allegations.
 The parties should proceed with the understanding that the standard of review ultimately governing the Responsibility Determination is the "preponderance of evidence" standard.
-This means that in order for a Respondent to be found responsible for the alleged incident of sexual harassment, the evidence must show it is more likely than not that the allegations are true.
+This means that in order for a Respondent to be found responsible for the alleged incident of sex-based harassment or discrimination, the evidence must show it is more likely than not that the allegations are true.